OctopusDeploy/blog/blog/2020-05/octopus-release-2020-2/index.md

 ![Create Jira Service Desk change requests in your deployments](jira-service-desk-change-request.png)

-With Octopus 2020.2, we're shipping our initial support for integrated chanage management with Jira Service Desk Cloud.
+With Octopus 2020.2, we're shipping our initial support for integrated change management with Jira Service Desk Cloud.
 It is now possible to automatically create change requests during a deployment with our new Jira Service Desk Change Request step.

 This integration leverages our [Octopus Deploy for Jira plugin](https://marketplace.atlassian.com/apps/1220376/octopus-deploy-for-jira) and requires the [ITSM early access](https://support.atlassian.com/jira-service-desk-cloud/docs/set-up-an-itsm-project/).
-See [Atlassian's documentation](https://support.atlassian.com/jira-service-desk-cloud/docs/set-up-change-management-for-your-service-desk/) for more information on how to configure Octopus Deploy integration within within your ITSM project.
+See [Atlassian's documentation](https://support.atlassian.com/jira-service-desk-cloud/docs/set-up-change-management-for-your-service-desk/) for more information on how to configure Octopus Deploy integration within your ITSM project.

-This release is the first part of a larger change management story so I recommend registering for updates on our [public roadmap](https://octopus.com/roadmap#change-management) to stay up to date with this feature.
+This release is the first part of a more significant change management feature-set, so I recommend registering for updates on our [public roadmap](https://octopus.com/roadmap#change-management) to stay up to date with this feature.

 Note: The Octopus Deploy plugin is only compatible with Jira Cloud and Jira Service Desk Cloud, as the APIs we depend on are only available in Jira Cloud.
-When those APIs become available in Jira Server this extension will work there too.
+When those APIs become available in Jira Server, this extension will work there too.

 [Learn more](https://octopus.com/jira)